-Applications to the prelicensure and LPN to BSN program are submitted securely via the Application to Upper Division Blackboard Organization.
-Due dates are February 15 for fall admission or September 15 for spring admission.
+Applications to the Prelicensure and the LPN to BSN traditional and hybrid programs are submitted securely via the Application to Upper Division Blackboard Organization.
+Due dates for the Prelicensure and LPN to BSN traditional programs are February 15 for fall admission or September 15 for spring admission.
+Due dates for to the LPN to BSN hybrid program are May 1 for fall admission and November 1 for spring admission.
 Admission is limited to the number of clinical positions available.
 Applications are reviewed and ranked by the DON Admission and Progression Committee according to the criteria for consideration (see current ATU Academic Catalog).